-Through a theoretical review, the potential application of the genetic protection concept in urban green spaces was discussed.
+Through theoretical review, the potential application of genetic protection concept in urban green space was discussed.
 Usually, urban green space is regarded as a part of urban real estate, and its use is often related to the aesthetics of the city.
 Its planning does not consider technical or scientific aspects.
 In addition, the study of cities ignores the genetic conditions of species in a generally hostile environment.
-It is suggested to carry out genetic protection research in order to improve the quality of biodiversity in urban green spaces and achieve greater functional purpose.
+It is suggested to carry out genetic protection research in order to improve the quality of biodiversity of urban green space and achieve greater functional purpose.